-Immunity (see Probiotics Learning Lab for glossary terms) is a vital function of the human body for the maintenance of good health.
-One of the most startling revelations to emerge over the past few decades has been the role of the gut microflora in all aspects of immunity.
-We all play host to populations of micro-organisms that live in and on our body, and these populations are made up of trillions of bacteria, yeasts, and even viruses.
+Immunity is a vital function of the human body for the maintenance of good health.
+One of the most startling revelations to emerge over the past few decades has been the role of the gut microflora in all aspects of immune function.
+We all play host to populations of micro-organisms that live in and on our body.
+These populations are made up of trillions of bacteria, yeasts, and even parasites or viruses.
 Some of these micro-organisms work to help the body systems; some are benign, and some are actually detrimental to health, but whatever their effects, the majority of these little passengers like to live in our intestines where there is a plentiful supply of food sources for them.

 But what is even more interesting is that emerging research suggests our resident gut bacteria actually 'communicate' with our immune system and help to ensure that it responds appropriately.

 Incredible as it may seem, the answer to that is ‘Yes!
 A review of the available research, conducted in 2015 and published in the journal Frontiers of Immunology1, concluded that our probiotic bacteria, in particular, our gastrointestinal microbiota (one of the names for our resident populations of micro-organisms) played a significant role in the immune responses of humans and all other vertebrates:

 “The presence of microorganisms within any vertebrate, from fish to humans, plays a significant role in the development of immunity and further capacities on disease resistance and health status along life.1”